cs230-stanford/website-spring-2020/index.md

 #### The flipped classroom format

 CS230 follows a flipped-classroom format, every week you will have:
 * In-class lectures on Tuesdays: these lectures will be a mix of advanced lectures on a specific subject that hasn't been treated in depth in the videos or guest lectures from industry experts.
-If you are an SCPD student, you can access the in-class lecture videos on [Canvas](https://canvas.stanford.edu/).
+You can access these lectures on Zoom, and they will also be posted afterwards on [Canvas](https://canvas.stanford.edu/).
 * Two modules from the [deeplearning.ai](https://www.deeplearning.ai/) [Deep Learning Specialization](https://www.deeplearning.ai/deep-learning-specialization/) on Coursera.
 You will watch videos at home, solve quizzes and programming assignments hosted on online notebooks.
 * TA-led sections on Fridays: Teaching Assistants will teach you hands-on tips and tricks to succeed in your projects, but also theorethical foundations of deep learning.
 * Project meeting with your TA mentor: CS230 is a project-based class.
 Through personalized guidance, TAs will help you succeed in implementing a successful deep learning project within a quarter.